Low Intensity Laser Therapy (LILT)

 • TEMPOROMANDIBULAR JOINT PATHOLOGY

-Included in the above list are sports-related injuries experienced by “weekend warriors”, and college and professional athletes.
+Included in the above list are sports-related injuries experienced by “weekend warriors”, college and professional athletes.

 The author expresses his deepest gratitude to Dr.G.
 David Baxter, Director of the School of Social and Health Sciences and Education, University of Ulster, Ireland.
 I relied heavily on his genius and research.